Rambutan During Pregnancy: Safety, Benefits And Side Effects

 2. Is rambutan a superfood for pregnancy?

 Rambutan is rich in nutrients that may be helpful during pregnancy.
-However, whether it can be called a superfood is debatable since there are no universally accepted criteria for defining any food as a superfood.
+While it can be considered one of the best fruits to eat during pregnancy, whether it can be called a superfood is debatable since there are no universally accepted criteria for defining any food as a superfood.

 3. Can rambutan improve my dull pregnancy skin?